How Bookings Work

 2. 2

-InkFronts creates a pending appointment in your Square calendar and generates a Square Checkout link for the deposit amount.
+InkFronts creates a pending appointment in your Square calendar and generates a Square payment link for the deposit.

 3. 3

-The client has 15 minutes to complete payment.
-A countdown timer is shown on their screen.
+The client is sent to a Square-hosted checkout page (card, Apple Pay, Google Pay) and has 15 minutes to pay — a countdown is shown on their screen.

 4. 4